 It is clear from the comments that many students find the course quite challenging.
-The expected time investment for the course is 20 hours a week, and the LEQ diagram indicates that students spent between 3 and 41 hours per week.
-The majority is in the upper range (20 hours or more), but the response rate was, however, only 12.99%.
-Therefore, the statistical significance can be questioned.
+The expected time investment for the course is 33 hours a week, and the LEQ diagram indicates that 60% of the students spent between 3 and 32 hours per week.
+The remaining 40% spent more than 33 hours, with a noticeable 20% of the students spending more than 41 hours per week.